csaf-poc/csaf_distribution/docs/csaf_aggregator.md

 category
 update_interval
 ```

+Any provider needs a valid name and domain.
+The other
+options are optional.

 If you want an entry to be listed instead of mirrored
 in a `aggregator.category == "aggregator"` instance,